camilosalazar98/puppycompanyblog/README.md

 # puppycompanyblog
-A blog to write about puppys Flask App
+A blog to write about puppys on a Flask App
+The purpous of